Kittatinny Point Visitor Center (closed until further notice)

-Accessible parking, information, picnic terrace to view the river, restrooms.
+Accessible parking, information, terrace to view the river, restrooms (outdoor only).

 A boat loading ramp is available at Smithfield Beach for the mobility-impaired.
 The ramp provides access to trailer-mounted boats.
 Assistance is then needed to lower the boat into the water.